 1) There are approximately 49 million bubbles in a standard sized bottle of Champagne.

 Great sparkling wine is made all over the world but the most famous, and still unrivaled for quality, is made in France.
-We wish you a happy and prosperous 2012 no matter what you choose to celebrate with.

 Tim Elliott is a marketer, blogger, and podcaster based in the Twin Cities.
 In 2004 he created Winecast, the first wine podcast, which is also a wine blog.
 He has also written about wine for Minneapolis City Pages and Vineyard & Winery Management Magazine.